-To start a wholesale business, the first and foremost step on the business plan is to know who your target market is and identify the target industry, which manufacturers or suppliers you want to work with, and who are the retailers you want to sell your goods to.
+To start a wholesale business, the first and foremost step on the business plan is to know who your target market is and identify the target industry, which manufacturers or suppliers you want to work with, and who are retailers you want to sell your goods to.

-At the same time, wholesalers need to do research on their competitors, their products, the scale of business, qualities of service, and every aspect involved to determine what factors you have that differentiate you and them.
+At the same time, wholesalers need to research their competitors, their products, the scale of business, qualities of service, and every aspect involved to determine what factors you have that differentiate you and them.

 Choose The Location For Your Office And Warehouse